How to Force a Copy of a Google Doc (Step-by-Step Tutorial)

 Step 4: Edit the Link to Force a Copy

-Paste the link somewhere you can edit it, like in an email draft or a note.
+Paste the link somewhere you can edit it (an email draft or a notes app works great).

-Delete everything after the document ID (the long string of numbers and letters).
+Delete everything after the document ID - the long string of letters and numbers - and replace it with /copy.

 Your new link should look like this: